The Net (building)

 The Net, formerly known as The Marion, is a planned high-rise office building in Downtown Seattle, Washington, United States.
 In its current iteration, it is planned to be 36 stories tall and include 850,000 sqft of office and retail space.
 The project is being developed by Urban Visions, which previously proposed a 77-story tower on the site that would have become the tallest building in the city.
 It was later downsized to 60 stories after a design competition and 36 stories after further refinement.
+Demolition of an existing building on the site was completed in 2021, but the project did not begin construction.

 Earlier proposals

 Urban Visions filed preliminary plans in 2013 to build a 77-story supertall skyscraper on property it owned between Marion and Columbia streets in Downtown Seattle.
 The 1,200 ft tower, named the 888 Tower, would have eclipsed the Columbia Center as the tallest building in Seattle.
 A competition was held in 2014 to select a design for the supertall tower, resulting in Urban Visions favoring NBBJ's 60-story proposal over a 77-story proposal from Gensler.

 The NBBJ proposal featured a 65 ft atrium in the middle of the tower that would function like a skylight; the 60-story tower also incorporated floor layouts that would have allowed for 10 to 15 more people per floor despite the loss of a central core, allowing for the height to be reduced.
 It would have been mixed-use, consisting of retail space on the ground floor, and offices and condominiums on higher floors.
 The tower would have occupied the full city block between 2nd and 3rd Avenues and Columbia and Marion streets.
 When completed, it would have become the second-tallest building in Seattle and the fifth-tallest on the West Coast of the United States.